camunda/camunda/docs/src/basics/workflows.md

 > Coming soon

-In many cases, it is also useful to perform multiple steps in parallel.
+In many cases, it is also useful to perform multiple tasks in parallel.
 This can be achieved with Fork / Join concurrency.

 ## BPMN 2.0